juldann/Portfolio_Juldan/README.md

 __Manual testing__
   * Can perform manual functional and usability testing of web applications and android application
+  * Gained hands-on experience by manual testing ecommerce website and application

+__Automation testing__
+  * Can perform automation testing of web applications and android application
+  * Can perform automation testing using TDD and BDD gherkin cucumber in katalon studio
-  * Gained hands-on experience by testing ecommerce website and application
+  * Gained hands-on experience by automation testing ecommerce website and application

 __Test analysis & design__
   * Familiar writing use cases,